Battle of the Bismarck Sea: Japanese plans

-Most of the 20th Division was landed at Wewak from naval high speed transports on 19 January 1943.
+Most of the 20th Division was landed at Wewak from naval high-speed transports on 19 January 1943.
 The bulk of the 41st Division followed on 12 February.
 Imamura and Vice Admiral Gunichi Mikawa, the commander of the South East Area Fleet, developed a plan to move the command post of the headquarters of the Japanese XVIII Army and the main body of the 51st Division from Rabaul to Lae on 3 March, followed by moving the remainder of the 20th Division to Madang on 10 March.
 This plan was acknowledged to be risky because Allied air power in the area was strong.
 The XVIII Army staff held war games that predicted losses of four out of ten transports, and between 30 and 40 aircraft.
 They gave the operation only a 50–50 chance of success.
-On the other hand, if the troops were landed at Madang, they faced a march of more than 140 mi over inhospitable swamp, mountain and jungle terrain without roads.
+If the troops were landed at Madang, though, they faced a march of more than 140 mi over inhospitable swamp, mountain, and jungle terrain without roads.
 To augment the three naval and two army fighter groups in the area assigned to protect the convoy, the Imperial Japanese Navy temporarily detached 18 fighters from the aircraft carrier 's fighter group from Truk to Kavieng.